 In this case, my favourite ever definition comes from the ominous website PersonalBrand.com:

 A personal brand is a widely-recognised and largely-uniform perception or impression of an individual.
 It is based on their experience, expertise, competencies, actions and/or achievements within a community, industry, or the marketplace at large.

 Branding is a perception that your public and the wider audience have of you.
 It can be shaped by using content, contribution, partnerships, services and intention.
-Not everyone should be necessarily worried about crafting a personal brand.
-However, if you are the founder of a company or startup, a writer, author, creative, then you are your brand.
+Not everyone should be necessarily worried about crafting a personal brand, but everyone should work on refining their brand identity.
+However, if you are the founder of a company or startup, creator, freelancer – heck, a professional looking for new opportunities online, then you are your brand (personal or otherwise).

-By me being a multi-passionate entrepreneur, I embody a few categories of a personal brand – all in one neat tiny package.
+By me being a multi-passionate entrepreneur, I embody a few categories of a brand identity- all in one neat tiny package.

-- Fab the writer, author and columnist for a starter.
+- Fab the writer and author.
 She wants her content and values to be clear in her writing as much as the value and advice she shares online.

 So if you can relate with any of these, then you want to make sure you take the time to create a series of values that can be showcased throughout your online interactions and partnerships.
 By knowing what you stand by, it will be easier to say yes or no to opportunities coming your way.

 Everyone has different boundaries when it comes to sharing.
 The same counts for you.
 We should not be forced to fit in the mould of “authenticity” for authenticity’s sake.
 You need to define what you feel comfortable sharing as part of your brand.
 Whilst you do not want to create a whole new identity, you also do not need to fully expose each and every side of yourself.

 Because true belonging only happens when we present our authentic, imperfect selves to the world, our sense of belonging can never be greater than our level of self-acceptance.